WINA: History

 Laurence E. Richardson, former president of Post-Newsweek Stations, bought Charlottesville Broadcasting Corp. from Don Heyne in 1969.

 In 1970, farm director Bill Ray began syndicating regional farm news reports in a network known as Agrinet.
-In the mid-1970s, this involved into the full-fledged Virginia Network, carrying news bulletins and Virginia Cavaliers sports.
-WINA spun off the network news operation in 1982, but remains the flagship of the Virginia Sports Radio Network.
+In the mid-1970s, this involved into the full-fledged Virginia News Network, carrying news bulletins and Virginia Cavaliers sports.
+The network news operation was spun off and relocated to WRVA in Richmond in 1982, but WINA remains the flagship of the Virginia Sports Radio Network.

 As late as 1991, WINA's full service format (with the music having evolved to modern adult contemporary) was still the top rated station in Charlottesville, despite having multiple FM competitors.
 Starting in 1992, the station added satellite-fed talk in addition to some remaining adult contemporary programming.
 Around 1995, WINA eliminated its remaining music-formatted blocks and transitioned to a full news/talk format.
 The station now runs news in morning drive and locally produced talk in afternoon drive, with satellite-fed talk and CBS news bulletins filling the rest of the time.

 Charlottesville Broadcasting concluded a merger deal with Eure Communications, owners of ratings rival WWWV (97.5 MHz) and WCHV (1260 kHz), in 1997.
 The FCC scrutinized the sale, as it would have resulted in common ownership of five stations – which it saw as a potential competition-killer in the small market.
 The sale proceeded after the new company was forced to spin off the two least-valuable properties, WCHV and WKAV (1400 kHz), to Clear Channel.
 Saga Communications bought Eure's three stations in 2004.

 WINA added an FM translator on 98.9 MHz in November 2015.
 This translator is fed by an HD subchannel of co-owned WCNR (106.1 MHz).
 The translator augments WINA's reception in the city, as AM signals become increasingly difficult to receive due to electrical interference.